Vol. 04 · Issue 14 · APR 2026

 Play this with: a Les Paul or any humbucker guitar.
 Power chords, riff-based rock, blues-rock leads.
 Roll your guitar volume to 6-7 for a cleaner crunch, dime it for full roar.

-The Vox AC30 has a tone unlike any Fender or Marshall.
-It's chimey, it compresses beautifully when pushed, and it has a midrange character that sits in its own space.
-The Beatles, The Edge, Brian May, Radiohead — the AC30 is all over recorded music.
+The Vox AC30 sounds like nothing else.
+Not a Fender, not a Marshall; its own thing entirely.
+Chimey, beautifully compressed when pushed, with a midrange character that sits in its own space.
+The Beatles, The Edge, Brian May, Radiohead.
+The AC30 is everywhere.

 Settings:

-• Bass: 10 o'clock — AC30s can get muddy in the low end fast.
+• Bass: 10 o'clock.
+AC30s get muddy in the low end FAST.
 Keep the bass restrained.

 Play this with: a semi-hollow or a Telecaster.
 Jangly open chords, arpeggiated patterns, U2-style delayed rhythms.
 The AC30 loves single coils but sounds thick and powerful with humbuckers too.